 Even though the insurance company will eventually find out about your existing medical condition, it is generally best to let your lawyer handle the disclosure of this information.
 You should avoid signing a medical release allowing the insurance company to have access to your medical records from before the accident.
 They will most likely look for information to use against you.

-Contact the Lynch Law Firm for Assistance
+Contact the Lynch Law Firm, PC for Assistance

 If you have been injured in an accident caused by another party’s negligence, you may be eligible for compensation for your medical bills, lost wages, and pain and suffering.
 We understand how pre-existing conditions can impact claims and are dedicated to fighting for maximum compensation.